Fire Suppression System

 One of the biggest challenges in fire suppression is effectively safeguarding areas that contain flammable liquids.
 Foam deluge systems are the most effective means of controlling the spread of these environments.
 For this reason, they are commonly installed in refineries, aircraft hangers and industrial warehouses.
 A fire in these types of environments can accelerate tremendously quickly.
 Therefore, foam deluge systems are designed for the quick widespread application of suppressive materials.

-Foam deluge systems use a mixture of foam and water to quickly control burning flammable liquids, cooling the surface area.
+Foam deluge systems use a mixture of foam and water to quickly control burning flammable liquids and cooling the surface area.
 The consistency of the foam causes a thick blanket to starve fires of oxygen and inhibit the release of flammable gases, effectively smothering the blaze.
 In this sense, they are not unlike conventional fire extinguishers.

 Pneumatic Heat Detection Tubes